abusch419/lyrics-thing/frontend/README.md

 # Deal Sourcing Demo Frontend

-This is our SvelteKit frontend we're building as part of our Metric app.
+This is our SvelteKit frontend we're building as part of lyrics thing

 ## Development